Awards & Recognition

 There are two main types of lymphoma and many subtypes.
 The main types are non-Hodgkin lymphoma and Hodgkin lymphoma (Hodgkin’s disease).
 Non-Hodgkin lymphoma is most common.
 There is no cure, but people with this type of cancer can live for many years, sometimes without treatment.
 Hodgkin lymphoma is curable in about 75 percent of people affected.

 Find a Dignity Health oncologist who specializes in treating Lymphoma in Arizona using our online Find a Doctor tool or by calling 888.670.6341.
-We offer cancer care at Chandler Regional Medical Center and University of Arizona Cancer Center at Dignity Health St. Joseph's Hospital and Medical Center, the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
+We offer cancer care at Chandler Regional Medical Center and Dignity Health – Cancer Institutes at St. Joseph's Hospital and Medical Center.

 Doctors don’t know what causes lymphoma.
 However, some things can increase your risk of developing the disease, including: